-A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2017, and have not been applied in preparing these financial statements.
+A number of new IFRS standards, amendments to IFRS standards and interpretations are not yet effective for the year ended 31 December 2018, and have not been applied in preparing these financial statements.
+The CBK has not issued any formal guideline whether these amendments to IFRS will be adopted in its reporting requirements.
 The Bank does not plan to adopt these standards and amendments in advance of their effective dates.